denten-books/plain-text/0-intro.md

 same text?
 The very possibility of interpretation comes into question.

 Estrangement cannot be practiced effectively in the mode of a monologue.
-To produce meaning, Flusser reminds us, it must become dialogical practice.
+To produce meaning, Flusser reminds us, it needs to become a dialogical practice.
 Perpetual exile is otherwise uninhabitable [@flusser_freedom_2003, 81].
 Estrangement thrusts the displaced into the chaos of unsettled existence.
 With time, the displaced make a new home, from which they can once again "receive